vkonst/tele-dacha/README.md

 # tele-dacha
-Bash scripts which monitor environmental/consumption data of a country house for almost 10 years.
+Bash scripts which collect and monitor environmental/consumption data of a country house for almost 10 years.

 ## System overview
-The system is based upon a network of ~50 sensors and actuators and a few linux boxes which 24x7 monitor/analyze data and trigger events and control commands to the actuators.
+The system comprises a network of ~30 sensors / actuators, a few USB webcams and a few linux boxes which 24x7 monitor/analyze data, trigger event messages and control commands to the actuators.

 The main controller for the sensors network - "toledo" host, a chip router running OpenWrt.
-The "palermo" hosts, an old notebook running Debian, processes the data from toledo and communicates to the world.
+The "palermo" hosts, an old notebook running Debian, processes the data from toledo and webcams and communicates to the world.

 #### Sensors and actuators
 ##### Dallas 1-Wire network